bids-standard/bids-website/_posts/2023-02-22-Motion-community-review.md

 display: true
 ---

-# BIDS community review for BEP030: Near Infrared Spectroscopy
+# BIDS community review for BEP029: Motion

 The BIDS community is preparing to merge the BIDS Extension Proposal 29 (BEP029) for Motion data.